The Warehouse Hotel: Where To Stay In Singapore

 The lobby boasts a high ceiling truss, decorated with industrial cogs and wheels, and a black metal gate.
 Some of the rooms retain original architectural features, complete with wooden floorboards and mottled grey walls while mid-century furniture fill the hotel.
 It’s stylish without being pretentious, just how I like it.

 MAKE A STYLISH STATEMENT DURING YOUR TRAVELS – Check out our guide to travelling in style

 We stay in the Warehouse Loft which comes with a très chic, open wardrobe, illuminated by soft lighting.
-It’s perfect for shameless fashionistas like us, whose goal in life is to show off our perfectly curated clothes.
+It’s perfect for shameless fashionistas like us, whose goal in life is to show off our perfectly curated clothes and travel in style.
 The metal frame features continue in the bathroom and other parts of the room, transforming the former spice warehouse into a sleek boutique hotel.

 Now, if you’re a couple, you’ll be pleased to know that The Warehouse Hotel is one of the few hotels with a sex toy menu (like The Drake Hotel in Toronto which we stayed at in 2016).
 I’m not going to go into details but I’m sure this offering will tickle the fancy for some.

 The in-house restaurant, Po, serves an intercontinental breakfast of cheeses, fresh fruits and pastries buffet and a small selection of hot food.
 Needless to say, I go for the chicken congee without a second thought every morning, reliving my childhood comfort food memories.
 During lunch and dinner, the restaurant serves a refined modern variety of Singaporean staples, put together by Chef-Partner Willin Low.